tinystacks/mkdocs/docs/troubleshooting.md

 Cannot enable logging.
 Policy document length breaking Cloudwatch Logs Constraints, either < 1 or > 5120 (Service: AmazonApiGatewayV2; Status Code: 400; Error Code: BadRequestException;
 ```

 To resolve this, run the following AWS CLI command.
-(You will need to have [the AWS CLI installed and configured for use](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) with your AWS account.)
+You can run this command on the [AWS CloudShell](https://aws.amazon.com/cloudshell/), which has the CLI pre-installed and pre-authenticates you directly from the AWS Console.
+(Alternative, you can run this on your local computer if you have [the AWS CLI installed and configured for use](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) with your AWS account.)

 ```
 aws logs put-resource-policy --policy-name AWSLogDeliveryWrite20150319 --policy-document "{\"Version\":\"2012-10-17\",\"Statement\":[{\"Sid\":\"AWSLogDeliveryWrite\",\"Effect\":\"Allow\",\"Principal\":{\"Service\":\"delivery.logs.amazonaws.com\"},\"Action\":[\"logs:CreateLogStream\",\"logs:PutLogEvents\"],\"Resource\":[\"*\"]}]}"